Scifabric/pybossa.github.io/blog/_posts/2014-06-05-citizen-tomb-raider.md

 # What can be achieved?

-Neil Wilkin, curator of Bronze Age Collections at the British Museum, states that:
+Neil Wilkin, curator of Bronze Age collections at the British Museum, states that:

 *"The result [of the Micropasts project] will be the largest national database of prehistoric metal finds anywhere in the world... giving us a far more comprehensive view of our prehistoric world."*

-Andrew Bevan (UCL) thinks that the project is exciting because:
+Andrew Bevan (UCL) thinks that *Micropasts* is:

-*“... we can potentially take it in so many directions.
+*“... so exciting because we can potentially take it in so many directions.
 We plan to create more crowdsourcing applications for the platform.”*

-All the project’s data will be made publicly available so that anyone can use it, whether for research purposes or even to be incorporated into computer games.
+All the project’s data will be made publicly available so that anyone can use it, whether for academic and research purposes, or even to be incorporated into the on-line environment or for gaming.

 # PyBossa’s Role